AA begins selling 'Basic Economy' fares, trading convenience for price

 Passengers with certain credit cards or elite status in the airline's frequent flier program maintain their early privileges and carry-on allowance even if they purchase a basic economy fare, but for everyone the no-frill fares are "use it or lose it," — non-refundable, non-changeable, even for same-day flight changes or same-day standby status.

-The new fares, which are not being offered on all flights in all markets, "provide customers the option to pay for the services they want," American said in a statement, and follow the lead of Delta Air Lines and United Airlines which now also offer basic economy fares with many of the same restrictions.
+The new fares "provide customers the option to pay for the services they want," American said in a statement, and follow the lead of Delta Air Lines and United Airlines which now also offer basic economy fares with many of the same restrictions.

+United Airlines, which announced the creation of its basic economy fare class in November, 2016, also began selling tickets at those fares today — but only for travel to and from one market: Minneapolis/St. Paul.

+Passengers may purchase basic economy fares between Minneapolis/St. Paul International Airport and any seven of the carrier's U.S. hubs: Chicago O'Hare, Denver, Houston Bush International, Los Angeles, New York/Newark, San Francisco and Washington Dulles.

 Some industry analysts consider basic economy fares good news for consumers willing to give up perks in exchange for lower fares.